China's BYD announces new Fang Cheng Bao brand of energy vehicles

 The new brand is called Fang Cheng Bao, which translates from Chinese literally as "Formula" and "Leopard".
 The Chinese EV giant is expected to launch the first model this year - an SUV identified for now internally as SF, BYD said in a statement.

-BYD, with its Dynasty and Ocean series of pure electric and plug-in hybrid models mostly priced under 300,000 yuan ($42,140.16), has been out selling Volkswagen-branded cars in China since November.
+BYD, with its Dynasty and Ocean series of pure electric and plug-in hybrid models mostly priced under 300,000 yuan (US$42,140.16), has been outselling Volkswagen-branded cars in China since November.

 It sold 996,476 cars in the first five months, nearly double the number of a year earlier.